Jaavidd/MachineLearning/README.md

-# MachineLearning
+# MachineLearning Project

-Algorithms(K-means,DecisionTree,Neural network) from scratch for iris and heart_disease datasets.
+Predicting existence of heart diseas using (DecisionTree,Neural network) algorithms from scratch.

+In addition, k-means clustering is used for iris data set.